BiliBiLL/3DAnnotator/README.md

 # Multi-class 3D panoramic Segments Annotator
 This is a web application for custom multi-class annotation.
-The current applied algorithm in back-end is GrabCut.
-We may switch to other more efficient algorithms later, but for the sake of completion of the application, we will keep use GrabCut for the moment.
-There is also a manual mode for fine-tuning.
+The current applied algorithm in back-end is Novanno.
+Several challenges are faced and solved, mainly will focus on the huge 3D pointCloud dataset manipulation.
+There is a manual mode for fine-tuning.

 ### Installation